diogotvf7/feup-rc-project2/README.md

 </details>
 <details>
     <summary>How many broadcast domains are there?
-How can you conclude it from the logs?<summary>
+How can you conclude it from the logs?</summary>

 ```
 Since we configured 2 bridges, we can conclude that there are 2 broadcast domains.
 This is because each bridge is a broadcast domain.
 We can conclude this from the logs because TUX3 obtained a response from TUX4, but not from TUX2.
 This means that TUX3 is in the same broadcast domain as TUX4, but not in the same broadcast domain as TUX2.